SoftwareDesignLab/SSVC/ssvc_backend/README.md

     }
   ```

-- Response Explanation: The response is very simple and lets you know if the machine learning models that the cve's description was ran against, thinks that this cve is able to be automatically exploited.
+- Response Explanation: The response is very simple and lets you know if the machine learning models that the cve's description ran against, thinks that this cve is able to be automatically exploited.

 ### Exploit Status